argoproj/argo-cd/specs/design-black-box.md

 ### Risks and Mitigations

+The proposed solution is based on the assumption that despite implementation differences the core functionality of Argo CD and Flux behaves in the same way.
+Both projects ultimately extract the set of manifests from Git and use "kubectl apply" to change the cluster state.
+The minor differences are expected but we can resolve them by introducing new knobs.

-To mitigate the risk of let's start from POC to catch possible blockers earlier.
+However, there is a risk that there will be two many differences and it might be not feasible to support all of them.
+To mitigate the risk of let's start from POC implementation to catch possible blockers earlier.

 ### GitOps Engine POC